dakshitha/saml/README.md

 2. Navigate to the **Applications** section.
 3. Create a new **SAML Application**.
 4. Upload the `sp_metadata.xml` file.
-5. Obtain the IdP metadata URL or file from ZITADEL and replace the content of `idp_metadata.xml` with the provided IdP metadata.
+5. Obtain the IdP metadata URL file (https://<your-ZITADEL-domain>/saml/metadata) from ZITADEL and replace the content of `idp_metadata.xml` with the provided IdP metadata.

 ### 5. Configuration